Switched

 gradient

-Bioness is strapped to a right leg, the image is zoomed in on a person using a treadmill we can only see their bottom half.
+Bioness is strapped to a right leg to help foot drop issues.
+The image is zoomed in on a person using a treadmill we can only see their bottom half.

 After an assessment and gaining a good understanding of the cause of your foot drop, our therapists may recommend a specific type of foot drop therapy or a combination of treatments.
 The length of your treatment may depend on how your symptoms respond.
 At VIM Health we can treat foot drop using braces or splints – these are fitted to your foot or ankle and help hold your foot in a normal position.
 A course of physiotherapy can help strengthen leg muscles and improve walking problems that are associated with a dropped foot.
 Some patients may be suitable candidates for a functional electrical stimulation (FES) device.